janekfleper/typst-fancy-units/src/lib.typ

 // A fancy quantity
 //
-// - num-transform (auto, false, function or array): The transformation(s) to apply to the number
+// - num-transform (auto, (array of) function or none): The transformation(s) to apply to the number
-// - num-format (auto, function or array): The formatting to apply to the number
+// - num-format (auto, (array of) function or none): The formatting to apply to the number
-// - unit-transform (auto, false, function or array): The transformation(s) to apply to the unit
+// - unit-transform (auto, array of) function or none): The transformation(s) to apply to the unit
-// - unit-format (auto, function or array): The formatting to apply to the unit
+// - unit-format (auto, (array of) function or none): The formatting to apply to the unit
-// - unit-macros (auto, false or dictionary): Insert unit macros
+// - unit-macros (auto, dictionary or none): Insert unit macros
-// - format (auto, function or array): The formatting to apply to the quantity
+// - format (auto, function or none): The formatting to apply to the quantity
 // - num-body (content or dictionary): The number to format
 // - unit-body (content or dictionary): The unit to format
 // -> (content or dictionary)